Kremlin foe Navalny says he will fly home despite threats

-MOSCOW (AP) — Top Kremlin critic Alexei Navalny said Wednesday he would go home to Russia over the weekend despite the Russian prison service’s latest motion to put him behind bars for allegedly breaching the terms of his suspended sentence and probation.
+MOSCOW (AP) — Top Kremlin critic Alexei Navalny says he plans to go home to Russia next weekend despite the authorities’ threats to put him once again behind bars.

 Navalny, who has been convalescing in Germany from an August poisoning with a nerve agent that he has blamed on the Kremlin, charged that Russian President Vladimir Putin was now trying to deter him from coming home with new legal motions.
 The Kremlin has repeatedly denied a role in the opposition leader’s poisoning.

-“Putin is stamping his feet demanding to do everything so that that I don’t return home,” Navalny said on Instagram, pointing at the Federal Penitentiary Service’s appeal to court to replace his suspended sentence with a real one.
+“Putin is stamping his feet demanding to do everything so that that I don’t return home,” Navalny said Wednesday while announcing his return on Instagram.
+“The people who tried to kill me got offended because I survived and now they are threatening to put me behind bars.”

 He said he will fly home from Germany on Sunday.

-At the end of December, the Federal Penitentiary Service demanded that Navalny report to its office in line with the terms of a suspended sentence he received for a 2014 conviction on charges of embezzlement and money-laundering that he rejected as politically motivated.
-The service warned that he faced prison time, if he failed to appear.

-Navalny says his suspended sentence ended on Dec.
-30. He also noted the European Court for Human Rights had ruled that his 2014 conviction was unlawful.
+At the end of December, the Federal Penitentiary Service warned Navalny that he faced a real prison term if he fails to immediately report to its office in line with the terms of a suspended sentence he received for a 2014 conviction on charges of embezzlement and money-laundering that he rejected as politically motivated.
+The European Court for Human Rights had ruled that his conviction was unlawful.

+In a parallel move just before the New Year, Russia’s main investigative agency also opened a new criminal case against Navalny on charges of large-scale fraud related to his alleged mishandling of $5 million in private donations to his Anti-Corruption Foundation and other organizations.
+Navalny has also dismissed those accusations as crudely fabricated.

+“They are doing everything to scare me,” Navalny said in his Instagram video.
+“The only thing left for Putin to do is to put up a giant billboard on top of the Kremlin saying ”Alexei, please don’t return home under any circumstances!”

 Navalny fell into a coma while aboard a domestic flight from Siberia to Moscow on Aug.
 20. He was transferred from a hospital in Siberia to a Berlin hospital two days later.